 The first step of prepping your puppy for separation is getting your puppy confident around barriers.
 Having your puppy understand they cannot always have everything they want when they want it will help with not just separation training, but general frustration tolerance and impulse control.

 Deciding where your puppy will be left is a crucial step in this process.
-Most puppy guardians will opt to leave their new puppy in a crate or pen when left, to prevent them from practicing destructive behaviour or toileting in the wrong place.
+Most puppy guardians will opt to leave their new puppy in a crate or pen when left, to prevent them from practicing destructive behavior or toileting in the wrong place.
 Getting them comfortable in their crate will help to prepare them for eventual departures.

 When looking to select your crate, you should opt for a crate that is big enough for your dog to stand up, turn around and lie down, but no larger.
 Though this may seem cruel, there is a practical reason for this!
 Puppies are taught by their mother at a young age not to toilet in their resting space, and so are less likely to toilet in their crate.
 If the crate is too large, they are likely to use half for sleeping and half as a toilet!
-If you want to buy a larger crate for your puppy to grow into, then using dividers to break down the space to help prevent this problem.
+If you want to buy a larger crate for your puppy to grow into, then use dividers to break down the space to help prevent this problem.

 Encouraging your puppy to rest in their crate or pen at other times of day (with the door open if your puppy isn’t quite there yet!) will help to build positive associations that this is a place of rest.
-Giving them a stuffed kong to lick and chew in their pen will help accelerate process.
+Giving them a stuffed KONG to lick and chew in their pen will help accelerate the process.
 While your puppy is resting or chewing, you can practice opening and closing the door to get them comfortable with this, while rewarding them for staying calm.

 This can also be done around baby gates and doors.
-If your puppy is worried by you going to the bathroom, for example, you can scatter some treats outside the door while you are out.
-This keeps you puppy busy looking for treats while you slip in and out of the bathroom.
-If you are planning an activity that may take longer, such as getting changed or bathing, giving your puppy a kong or activity toy to do on the other side of the door will help to build up a positive association with you being on the other side of the door!
+If your puppy is worried about you going to the bathroom, for example, you can scatter some treats outside the door while you are out.
+This keeps your puppy busy looking for treats while you slip in and out of the bathroom.
+If you are planning an activity that may take longer, such as getting changed or bathing, giving your puppy a KONG or activity toy to do on the other side of the door will help to build up a positive association with you being on the other side of the door!

 Step 2: Leaving

 A note on the “cry it out” method: Previously, trainers have advised that we leave puppies to “cry it out” when we leave them.
 However, modern dog trainers actually advise against this, as it creates more issues than it solves.
-Leaving your puppy in a sustained state of distress can cause great emotional scaring.
+Leaving your puppy in a sustained state of distress can cause great emotional scarring.
 Though after your puppy has finished, they may fall silent and appear to no longer be distressed, scientists believe they are in a state of depression known as “learned helplessness”.

 Getting your puppy ready for leaving can be one of the hardest things you do!
 When looking to leave your puppy don’t make your departures very sudden and/or long!

 Another part of training you may wish to work on is making your leaving routine super boring.
 Dogs are incredibly intelligent and will very quickly pick up your leaving routine.
 One way to combat this is to make your leaving cues mean nothing to the dog.
-For example, putting your shoes on and then sitting & watching tv, or picking up your keys and then putting them straight down again.
+For example, putting your shoes on and then sitting & watching TV, or picking up your keys and then putting them straight down again.

-When starting to leave your pup, investing in a doggie camera or baby monitor is a good idea as it allows you to monitor your pups progress.
-If you are in a pinch, using two phones, tablets or computers to video call each other can also help as it gives you reassurance your pup is okay.
+When starting to leave your pup, investing in a doggie camera or baby monitor is a good idea as it allows you to monitor your pup’s progress.
+If you are in a pinch, using two phones, tablets, or computers to video call each other can also help as it gives you reassurance your pup is okay.

 One thing to avoid is to gradually be leaving your pup for incrementally longer periods.
 Dogs are incredibly smart and will very quickly work out what is happening.
 When you are first starting out, throw a shorter departure in every now and again to make it easier for your dog.

-Though preparing to leave your puppy can seem like a long and stressful process, it is ultimately one the most important training plans you will ever go through as it sets your dog up with skills for life!
+Though preparing to leave your puppy can seem like a long and stressful process, it is ultimately one of the most important training plans you will ever go through as it sets your dog up with skills for life!

-If you’re having trouble with your puppy it is always best to reach out and contact a local rewards based trainer for tailored help and support.
+If you’re having trouble with your puppy it is always best to reach out and contact a local rewards-based trainer for tailored help and support.